Quantum3600/Synotes/README.md

 **Synotes** is my attempt at a **small, fast notes app** that **syncs between Desktop and Android**, so you can keep a simple workflow without running a stack of heavyweight programs.

 > **Status:** Work in progress.
-Sync is still evolving—Firebase support for KMP is currently a limitation.
+Google Sign-In is still unimpelmented for Desktop—Firebase support for KMP is currently a limitation.

 ---